protobeard/madagascar_vanilla/README.md

 ### Quality of Life

-* Stand Your Ground: set a default value for pawn hostility response.
+* Default Hostility Response: set a default value for pawn hostility response.
 * Allow Goodwill Reward: enable or disable goodwill rewards from factions.
 * Allow Honor Reward: enable or disable honor rewards from factions.
 * Override Default Schedules: enable custom schedules to be assigned to different types of pawns on recruitment: Never Sleep, Night Shift, Biphasic, and Day Shift.
 These schedules are assigned like so: